youkergav/Malbench/README.md

     malbench --version
     ```

-*If you are interested in installing Malbench for development, take a look at the [For Developers](#for-developers) installation section.*
+*If you are interested in installing Malbench for development, take a look at the [CONTRIBUTING.md](./CONTRIBUTING.md) file.*

 ## Usage
 To use Malbench, simply run the following command inside your virtual environment: